keepaliveit-staging/staging.keepaliveit.co.uk/_pages/software-training.markdown

 </ul>

 ### Cost of our Software Training services
-Prices start at £1000 per day.
+Prices start at £1000 per delivery day plus seat costs.
 Please enquire for more information.

 {% include industry-consultation.md %}